cognitedata/neat/docs/getting-started.md

     to create a dataset.

     `neat` typically use multiple datasets.
 Each set of transformation rules typically has its own dataset, which used to store the CDF resources produced by the workflow using that transformation rules.
+This dataset is set in the metadata sheet in the spreadsheet.

     In addition, `neat` has a default dataset which is used for storing neat workflows and workflows runs.
 This dataset is set in the configuation under the key 'cdf_default_dataset_id'.